-Federal Prosecutors to Serve as District Election Officers for Seven California Counties During November 3 General Election Period
+Federal Prosecutor to Serve as District Election Officer for Seven California Counties During November 8 General Election Period

 LOS ANGELES – United States Attorney Nicola T. Hanna announced today that Assistant United States Attorneys Lindsey Greer Dotson and Thomas F. Rybarczyk will serve as District Election Officers for the Central District of California during this year’s general election period, which culminates on Election Day on November 3.